B3x0r/MIT-to-Harvard-Bus-Stop-Map/README.md

 # MIT-to-Harvard-Bus-Stop-Map
 #### Description:
-This was a week 9 assignment that originally pulled up a street mapa nd shows you the stops between MIT and Harvard.
+This was a week 9 assignment that originally pulled up a street map and shows you the stops between MIT and Harvard.
 I changed it to a satellite street map of Boston.
 Updated the marker to be red, since both University’s have red (crimson or cardinal) as a color.

 #### Installation: